pchelnikov/TheMovies/README.md

 - [RxSwift](https://github.com/ReactiveX/RxSwift) — Reactive Programming in Swift.
 - [RxCocoa](https://github.com/ReactiveX/RxSwift/tree/master/RxCocoa) — Reactive Programming in Swift.
 - [Kingfisher](https://github.com/onevcat/Kingfisher) — A lightweight, pure-Swift library for downloading and caching images from the web.
+- [MarkerKit](https://github.com/pchelnikov/MarkerKit) — A lightweight and easy to use wrapper for Auto Layout Constraints.

 ## Credits